TanmoySG/configPy/README.md

 Use configPy to get your configurations imported to your python code from JSON File.

-Import the `configPy` object from configPy module.
+Import the `configPy` module or the `JSONConfigParser` Object from `configPy` Module.
 ```
-from configPy import configPy
+from configPy import JSONConfigParser
 ```

 ### `JSONConfigParser` - for JSON Configuration Files